co822ee/youchenshen/README.md

 **Data Scientist/Analyst (Road traffic) @ Utrecht University (_Mar 2023  - Mar 2025_)**

 EU-funded project—road traffic noise modelling
-- Analyze and visualize geospatial large data to uncover key insights using PostgreSQL and R, resulting in a 4% increase in road traffic modelling, contributing to urban environmental sustainability and decision-making for 5+ EU institutions
+- Analyzed and visualized large geospatial data to uncover key insights using PostgreSQL and R, resulting in a 4% increase in road traffic modelling, contributing to urban environmental sustainability and decision-making for 5+ EU institutions
+- Developed models for road traffic noise and estimated noise levels at 14 million building façade points using parallel computation on the Dutch national supercomputer (Snellius) with PostgreSQL and PostGIS, promoting its health-related studies
-- Collaborate with 14 researchers from cross-functional teams, ranging from epidemiologists, model developers, software engineers, stakeholders, and statisticians
+- Collaborated with 14 researchers from cross-functional teams, ranging from epidemiologists, model developers, software engineers, stakeholders, and statisticians